maxpohlman/maxpohlman.github.io/birthday.md

 * [Craft Beer Cellar, Various MA Locations](https://craftbeercellar.com/)

 **DO NOT BRING BUDWEISER, GANSETT, MILLER, ANYTHING 'LIGHT', OR ANYTHING ELSE THAT'S SHIT QUALITY.
-I WILL LITERALLY POUR IT OUT ONTO THE LAWN IN FRONT OF YOU AND SEND YOU TO WAKEFIELD
+MAX WILL LITERALLY POUR IT OUT ONTO THE LAWN IN FRONT OF YOU AND SEND YOU TO WAKEFIELD
 LIQUORS TO FIX YOUR MISTAKES**

+If you are not a fan of beer, we will have on hand a couple of funky spirits, but the selection will be much more limited.
+We highly recommend talking with Max or Azure for recommendations as we will have a lot of beers on hand that will make you go 'I can't believe that's a beer'.
+However, you are still more than welcome to bring your own spirits with you.
+We will have
+Coke on hand for mixing.

+**SMOKING OF ANY VARIETY IS STRICTLY FORBIDDEN** (both inside and outside)